 The most significant transformative factor on the economy is the large natural gas reserves that were recently discovered.
-If managed well, these gas reserves have the potential to transform Tanzania’s economic future.
-While the most significant impacts of this discovery on the local economy will not be felt for at least seven to ten years, when exploitation will start at full scale, the discovery will nonetheless drive increased economic activity during the construction phase.
-In the long term, the magnitude and timing of the impact of the discovery remain uncertain.
-Careful management of the revenues derived from the newly discovered natural resources will be required to ensure the optimal use of these revenues and to achieve inclusiveness.
+While the most significant impacts of this discovery on the local economy will not be felt for at least seven to ten years, careful management of the revenues derived from these natural resources will be required to ensure the optimal use of these revenues and to achieve inclusiveness.

 In the meantime, if Tanzania is to follow the example of successful emerging countries, it will need to improve policy aspects in the areas of human development (Tanzania is currently ranked 152nd out of 182 countries on the HDI index); its business environment (134th out of 185 countries); and government effectiveness (135th out of 212 countries).
 For the last two indicators, Tanzania’s ranking has deteriorated over recent years.